-Weight Watchers Recipe of the Day: Low-Fat Applesauce Oatmeal Cookies
+WW Recipe of the Day: Low-Fat Applesauce Oatmeal Cookies

 These applesauce oatmeal cookies are simple, wholesome cookies that are easy to make and really satisfying.
 They smell like apple pie as they bake and are an easy drop cookie with a chewy cake-like consistency.

-The Skinny on Low-Fat Applesauce Oatmeal Cookies
+Healthy Low-Fat Applesauce Oatmeal Cookies Recipe Notes

 Especially when I cut back on the butter called for in the original recipe and substitute a bit more applesauce to make up for it.
 The recipe calls for currants or raisins, but I like to substitute dried cranberries instead.

 There are lots of varieties of applesauce out there to choose from - smooth, chunky, sweetened, unsweetened, plain, and spicy.
 Select whatever applesauce you like best to make these old-fashioned low-fat oatmeal cookies.
 Whether you choose sweetened or unsweetened the WW Freestyle SmartPoints are the same.

 Before beginning to bake your cookies, always remember to position one of your oven racks in the center of your oven.

 And always cool your cookie sheets completely before placing cookie dough on them to prevent your cookies from melting and spreading before they have a chance to bake.
+Enjoy!

 If you like these easy oatmeal cookies made with applesauce, be sure to check out my other Weight Watchers friendly recipes including: Banana Oatmeal Cookies, Easy No-Bake Chocolate Cookies with Oatmeal + Peanut Butter, WW Oatmeal Raisin Cookies, Cranberry Apple Oatmeal Cookies and Low-Fat Oatmeal Chocolate Chip Cookie Bars

-- 1-1/2 cups unbleached all-purpose flour
+- 1-½ cups unbleached all-purpose flour

 - 1 teaspoon baking soda

-- 1/2 teaspoon salt
+- ½ teaspoon salt

 - 1 teaspoon ground cinnamon

-- 1/4 teaspoon ground allspice
+- ¼ teaspoon ground allspice

-- 1/4 cup (1/2 stick) unsalted butter, melted and cooled a bit
+- ¼ cup unsalted butter, melted and cooled a bit

 - 1 cup firmly packed light brown sugar

-- 1/2 cup sugar
+- ½ cup sugar

-- 1-1/4 cups applesauce
+- 1-¼ cups unsweetened applesauce

 - 1 large egg